UtsavKadecha10/CRUD-Project/README.md

 # CRUD-Project
-This is a project that uses the API functionalities of node.js and reactapp to consume those APIs and display on the website.
+This is a project that uses the REST API functionalities of node.js WHILE Ireactapp to consume those APIs and display on the website.

 ## Node.js
-To implement CRUD (Create, Read, Update, Delete) operations in Node.js with MySQL database, you will need to follow these steps:
+To implement CRUD (Create, Read, Update, Delete) operations in Node.js with MySQL database, you will need to install the necessary dependencies:
-1. Install the necessary dependencies
    - express: A Node.js web application framework.
 (Use npm install express)
    - mysql: A MySQL client for Node.js.
 (Use npm install mysql)
-3. Create a MySQL database and table
-4. Create a Node.js server
-5. Test CRUD in front-end

 ## React JS
+To show the database on the webpage using Reactapp we will need to install the necessary dependencies:
+   - axios: Axios is a popular JavaScript library used for making HTTP requests.
+(Use npm install axios)